MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/regulated-multitier-app.md

 The database tier can be configured to use Always On availability groups.
 With this SQL Server configuration, one primary database within a cluster is configured with up to eight secondary databases.
 If an issue occurs with the primary database, the cluster fails over to one of the secondary databases, which allows the application to continue to be available.
 For more information, see [Overview of Always On availability groups for SQL Server][sqlalwayson-docs].

-For other availability topics, see the [availability checklist][availability] in the Azure Architecure Center.
+For other availability topics, see the [availability checklist][availability] in the Azure Architecture Center.

 ### Scalability

 This scenario uses virtual machine scale sets for the frontend and backend components.
 With scale sets, the number of VM instances that run the frontend application tier can automatically scale in response to customer demand, or based on a defined schedule.
 For more information, see [Overview of autoscale with virtual machine scale sets][vmssautoscale-docs].

-For other scalability topics, see the [scalability checklist][scalability] in the Azure Architecure Center.
+For other scalability topics, see the [scalability checklist][scalability] in the Azure Architecture Center.

 ### Security